rasagy/The10Books/list-dump.md

 Into Thin Air - John Krakauer
 In stark contrast to Video nights this book showcases the other side of travel adventure by chronicling the journey of arguably the worst mountaineering disaster in history.
 Chilling and inspiring at the same time.

+###Surabhi Bhatnagar
+1. The folks of the faraway tree - Enid Blyton
+2. A Short History of Nearly Everything -Bill Bryson
+3. Deception Point, Da Vinci Code - Dan Brown
+4. Harry Potter series - Prisoner of Azkaban, especially
+5. Eleven minutes - Paolo Coelho
+6. The Quran(abridged)
+7. The Art of Choosing - Sheena Iyengar
+8. The design of everyday things - Don Norman
+9. Jonathon Livingston Seagull - Richard Bach
+10. The medium is the message - Marshall McLuhan
+11. Metaphors we live by - George Lakoff and Mark Johnson

 ###Suramya Munshi
 1. Siddhartha by Herman Hesse
-2.The Outsider by Albert Camus
+2. The Outsider by Albert Camus
-3.A Space Odyssey by Arthur Clarke
+3. A Space Odyssey by Arthur Clarke
-4.Into the Wild by Jon Krakauer
+4. Into the Wild by Jon Krakauer
-5.The Lovely Bones by Alice Sebold
+5. The Lovely Bones by Alice Sebold
-6.Anthem by Ayn Rand
+6. Anthem by Ayn Rand
-7.Crime and Punishment by Fyodor Dostoyevsky
+7. Crime and Punishment by Fyodor Dostoyevsky
-8.The Great Gatsby by F. Scott Fitzgerald
+8. The Great Gatsby by F.  Scott Fitzgerald
-9.Walden and Civil Disobedience by Henry David Thoreau 10.Waiting for the Mahatma by RK Narayan
+9. Walden and Civil Disobedience by Henry David Thoreau
+10. Waiting for the Mahatma by RK Narayan

 ###Swagat Yadav
 1. Inspite of the Gods - Edward Luce